slexisvn/query_engine/docs/01-frontend/08-binder-scopes-and-names.md

 SELECT C_NAME AS NM FROM CUSTOMER ORDER BY NM           -- works
 ```

-Every SQL user learns this as a rule.
-It is not a rule anyone decided; it is a consequence of the order in which one function binds clauses, and you can point at the line.
+This engine allows select-list aliases in `ORDER BY` but not in `WHERE`.
+That is a choice of SQL dialect implemented by the binder's lookup rules.
+To understand it, follow which names each clause is allowed to look up.
+The order of statements in the binder alone does not determine visibility.

 ## The scope chain